© 2022 Copyright Career Development Centre Pty Ltd - Mentally Well Workplaces

 Workplace Mental Health First Aid

-A Mental Health First Aid Course is for all employees, from the Intern to the CEO
+our Accredited Mental Health First Aid Course is for all employees, from the Intern to the CEO.

-Whils in Australia, it is estimated that untreated mental health conditions cost our workplaces approximately $10.9 billion per year in relation to work related mental stress and leave.
-Therefore, we recommend more companies exploring modern and effective mental health strategies to ensure that you can address any mental health issues that may arise in your place of work
+Whilst in Australia, it is estimated that untreated mental health conditions cost our workplaces approximately $10.9 billion per year in relation to work related mental stress and leave.
+Therefore, we recommend more companies explore modern and effective mental health strategies to ensure that you can address any mental health issues that may arise in your place of work.

 Our 12-hour Mental Health First Aid (MHFA) course teaches your staff how to provide support to other team members who are experiencing a mental health crisis or developing a mental illness (e.g. the staff member has had a traumatic experience, or may even be suicidal).